Families & Community » School Funding

 • Informed decision-making

 The San Carlos School District strives to have a transparent budgeting process, encouraging parents to understand how the district is funded, what affects funding, and how and why decisions are made.
 During the school district’s budget development process all factors are taken into consideration as information develops from the county, state and larger economic trends.
 Salary and benefits continue to be the largest expense faced by our district, consuming 82% of all budgeted dollars, in the coming years this number is expected to increase.
+The district budget is approved every June by the school board for the following school year.
+You can participate in the on-going discussions and find budget documents in the School Board portal.

 During the school district’s budget development process all factors are taken into consideration as information develops from the county, state and larger economic trends.
 Salary and benefits continue to be the largest expense faced by our district, consuming 82% of all budgeted dollars, in the coming years this number is expected to increase.
 You can learn more about the budget on the SCSD Business Office.